 About Kri

-Kri is a certified positive psychology coach with Wholebeing Institute and graduate of the Embodied Social Justice Program co-directed by Rev. angel Kyodo Williams, further trained in Somatic Sex Education at the ISSSE.
-She is a member of the Tsuru for Solidarity Healing Arts Collective/Healing Justice Campaign, with a history of work in local organizations including Young Women Empowered’s API Solidarity Group and the IRC, alongside work abroad co-facilitating intensive 9-day healing retreats with plant medicine and offering integration coaching in the Peruvian Amazon.
-A humble student of the Dharma whose yoga is deeply rooted in devotion, Kri holds space for meditation and chanting from time to time.
+Kri is also a certified coach with Wholebeing Institute and graduate of the first Embodied Social Justice Program co-directed by Rev. angel Kyodo Williams at The Embody Lab, further trained in Somatic Sex Education at the ISSSE.
+She is a member of the Tsuru for Solidarity Healing Arts Collective/Healing Justice Campaign, with a history of work in other local organizations including the IRC and Young Women Empowered’s API Solidarity Group.
+Her work abroad includes co-facilitating intensive 9-day healing retreats with Shipibo Curandera/os and offering integration coaching in the Peruvian Amazon.
+A humble student of the Dharma whose yoga is deeply rooted in devotion, Kri supports space for meditation and chanting from time to time.

 “Generosity and Creativity Abound, Volunteers Sew Masks for Newcomers” on IRC (2020)